dkorytov/core_catalog_validation/README.md

 ## Usage:
 python check_cores.py time_step1 time_step2

+For individual test documentation see the doc strings in check_cores.py

 Note that you may need to update the paths to genericio.py and to the core catalog outputs in the check_cores.py file.
 The default points to the location of the most up-to-date core catalogs on datastar as of 09/10/19.